slact/nchan/README.md

 The latest Nchan release is 1.1.1 (February 8, 2017) ([changelog](https://nchan.slact.net/changelog)).

 The first iteration of Nchan was written in 2009-2010 as the [Nginx HTTP Push Module](https://pushmodule.slact.net), and was vastly refactored into its present state in 2014-2016.
-The present release is in the **testing** phase.
-The core features and old functionality are thoroughly tested and stable.
-Some of the new functionality, especially Redis Cluster may be a bit buggy.

 #### Upgrade from Nginx HTTP Push Module